Frequently Asked Questions about Water Damage

 Q. What is the first action I should take when I notice that I have water damage?

 A. When you first discover that your home has water damage, don’t panic!
-Call your insurance provider to inform them of the damage, they may ask you some questions about it to help you determine the scope of the damage and whether or not you need to bring in a professional.
+Call your provider to inform them of the damage, they may ask you some questions about it to help you determine the scope of the damage and whether or not you need to bring in a professional.
 For water that is more than 2 or 3 inches deep, or water from a sewage backup, it is recommended that you call a professional damage restoration provider within 24 hours to minimize the damage.

 Q. About how long does the drying process last?

 A. The length of time that the drying process takes varies from job to job.
-We at Water Damage Local have special equipment to accurately measure when your belongings and property are completely dried out.
+We at Water Damage Local Restoration and Cleaning have special equipment to accurately measure when your belongings and property are completely dried out.
 There are a number of factors that affect the time it takes to fully dry everything out, including but not limited to: the types of building materials, the location, the length of time the water has been standing, the amount and source of the water, the weather conditions, and how quickly the drying process began.
 Each incident is different, but most drying jobs take approximately three to five days to completely dry out.

 Q. How can I gauge the scope of the damage?